amythical/ffmpeg-libav-book/FFMPEG Libav Book.md

 Muxing is keeping the same codec and changing the container, does not involve transcoding

 ## Mov to mp4
 Both mp4 and mov have the same codec but diferent containers.
-The process of using the same codec but container change
+Using the same codec but changing the container is called 'muxing' or 'transmuxing' and is a light weight process because it does not involve codec changes.

+Here is the code to change a mov to a m4.
+Most of the code is similar to trim.c above but I encountered an

 ```

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NjcwMDc0MywtOTQ4Njk3NywtMjAzNT
+eyJoaXN0b3J5IjpbMTM5MDA1MDc5MCwtOTQ4Njk3NywtMjAzNT
 gxODc1LDEwNTc5MzQ2NjUsLTE4Mjg1MTEzOTNdfQ==
 -->